 When you’re using reviews, be sure to quote them fairly and then link to a copy of the full review on their site.
 If you’re going to publish the entire review on your site, it’s a good idea to get permission and still offer a link back to the original.

-So if sales are low increase your testimonials and ask your clients or customers would they agree to provide a testimonial, ask if it would be helpful to spend time on a sample testimonial based on things they’ve written or said.
+So if sales are low increase your testimonials and ask your customers would they agree to provide a testimonial.
+Ask if it would be helpful to spend time on a sample testimonial based on things they’ve written or said.
 Then they can either approve it or edit it.
 That process makes things easier for them and increases the chance of actually getting the testimonial.